The State of Redistricting Litigation (July 2017 Edition)

 On January 27, the panel rejected the state’s request to stay a remedy pending Supreme Court review and ordered the Wisconsin Legislature to put a remedial redistricting plan in place by November 1, 2017 for the 2018 elections.
 The panel order allowed the legislature to take the lead in drafting the remedial map over the plaintiffs’ objections, concluding that the legislature is “the best institution ‘to identify and then reconcile traditional state policies within the constitutionally mandated framework of substantial population equality.’”

 Wisconsin filed an appeal to the Supreme Court on February 24, 2017.
-If, as expected, the Supreme Court decides to hear the case, argument would be in the Court’s 2017-2018 term.

 Key pleadings for Gill v.
 Whitford can be found here.